World War II forces sweetheart singer Vera Lynn dies at 103

 “I was somebody that they could associate with,” she once told The Associated Press.
 “I was an ordinary girl.”

+Tributes poured in from political leaders, entertainers, veterans and thousands of fans.

+Prime Minister Boris Johnson said her “charm and magical voice entranced and uplifted our country in some of our darkest hours.
+Her voice will live on to lift the hearts of generations to come.''

-She hosted a wildly popular BBC radio show during the war called “Sincerely Yours” in which she sent messages to British troops abroad and performed the songs they requested.
+Lynn hosted a wildly popular BBC radio show during the war called “Sincerely Yours” in which she sent messages to British troops abroad and performed the songs they requested.
 The half-hour program came on during the highly coveted slot following the Sunday night news.

 “Winston Churchill was my opening act,” she once said.